Introduction to Docker Alternatives

 3. Wox

-Wox has been proven to be a very effective launcher for the Windows Operating System.
+Wox has proven to be a highly effective launcher for the Windows Operating System.
 Wox is an open-source code that is a full-featured launcher that helps the developer to access programs, web content and other information parallel to other work.
 This helps the developer to be more productive.
-Wox is freely available at Github.
+Wox is freely available on Github.

 4. Rancher

-An open-source code, Rancher is another one among the list of Docker alternatives that is built to provide organizations with everything they need.
+Another open-source code, Rancher, is one of the Docker alternatives organizations use to provide them with everything they need.
 This software combines the environments required to adopt and run containers in production.
 A rancher is built on Kubernetes.
-This tool helps the DevOps team by making it easier to testing, deploying and managing the applications.
-A rancher is used by the operations team to deploy, manage and secure every deployment by Kubernetes irrespective of the platform they are running on.
+This tool helps the DevOps team by making testing, deploying, and managing the applications easier.
+The operations team uses a rancher to deploy, manage and secure every deployment by Kubernetes, irrespective of the platform they are running on.

 5. Kubernetes

-This is the software that has been designed to manage, scale and deploy containerized applications.
-Kubernetes is being used by various popular companies like SAP, Yahoo, Pokemon GO, Black Rock, The New York Times, eBay, Pearson, Bla Bla Car, Goldman Sachs, Philips, Zulily, Huawei, WePay, SoundCloud.
-The tool even has its own convention: KubeCon.
+The software has been designed to manage, scale, and deploy containerized applications.
+Kubernetes is used by various popular companies like SAP, Yahoo, Pokemon GO, Black Rock, The New York Times, eBay, Pearson, Bla Bla Car, Goldman Sachs, Philips, Zulily, Huawei, WePay, and SoundCloud.
+The tool even has its convention: KubeCon.

 6. Apache Mesos

 Another Docker alternative is Apache Mesos.
-This tool is designed to leverage the features of modern kernels in order to carry out functions like resource isolation, prioritization, limiting & accounting.
+This tool is designed to leverage the features of modern kernels to carry out functions like resource isolation, prioritization, limiting & accounting.
 These functions are generally carried out by groups in the Linux or zones in the Solaris.
-What Mesos does is, it provides isolation for the Memory, I/O devices, file systems, and the CPU.
-Using Linux containers is also possible but Mesos is limited to CPU and Memory.
+Mesos provides isolation for the Memory, I/O devices, file systems, and the CPU.
+Users can use Linux containers, but Mesos has limitations in managing CPU and memory resources.

 7. LXC Linux Container

-The 3 main components of LXC Container include LXC, LXD which is the runtime component, a Daemon thread developed in GO.
+The 3 main components of LXC Container include LXC, LXD, which is the runtime component, and a Daemon thread developed in GO.
 This component manages containers and images.
 The third component is LXFUSE.
-This component manages the file systems.
-LXC is an older, more popular but a lower level set of tools.
-LXD component expands on LXC thus offering a better User Interface and CLI for better management of the container.
-LXD emulates the experience that is used for operating the available Virtual Machines but only in the terma of the containers.
+This component contains the file systems.
+LXC is an older, more popular, but lower-level set of tools.
+LXD component expands on LXC, thus offering a better User Interface and CLI for better container management.
+LXD emulates the experience used for operating the available Virtual Machines but only in terms of the containers.
 This is done without any server overhead of the Virtual Machines.
-LXD component can be configured on both Windows and MacOS clients.
-This Linux container has some disadvantages like an absence of Kubernetes integration and LXC not being PCI compliant.
+Users can configure LXD components on both Windows and macOS clients.
+This Linux container has some disadvantages, like an absence of Kubernetes integration and LXC not being PCI compliant.
 But LXRUN is very likely to resolve these shortcomings.

-Even though Docker has many features that are useful in many use cases, it is important to understand one’s business requirement before choosing a tool.
-One should always consider various tools available; functions and features offered and compare them according to the business use case.
+Even though Docker has many valuable features in many use cases, it is essential to understand one’s business requirements before choosing a tool.
+One should always consider various tools available, functions, and features and compare them according to the business use case.
 Only then zero down to the final decision.

 Recommended Articles

-This has been a guide on Docker Alternatives.
-Here we have discussed the top 8 Docker Alternatives with Pros and Cons.
+This has been a guide to Docker Alternatives.
+Here we have discussed the introduction, pros and cons, and list of docker alternatives.
 You may also look at the following articles to learn more –